 - Contact Duke Libraries IT Support with issues related to linking to Libraries content.

-- Contact Duke Learning Innovations at email@example.com for practical help with adding content to Sakai, and sharing presentations via Zoom.
+- Contact Duke Learning Innovation for practical help with overall course and assignment design, as well as technical topics such as adding content to Sakai, or sharing presentations via Zoom.

 March 2020 – Adapted from “Rapidly shifting your course from in-person to online” by Nancy Sims, University of Minnesota Libraries, and licensed under a Creative Commons Attribution-NonCommercial License.